aws/aws-cdk/docs/DESIGN_GUIDELINES.md

 representing AWS resources.

-The AWS Construct Library has multiple layers of constructs, beginning with low-level constructs, which we call _CFN Resources_ (or L1, short for "level 1") or CFN Resources (short for CloudFormation).
+The AWS Construct Library has multiple layers of constructs, beginning with low-level constructs, which we call _CFN Resources_ (short for CloudFormation resources), or L1 (short for "level 1").
 These constructs directly represent all resources available in AWS CloudFormation.
 CFN Resources are periodically generated from the AWS CloudFormation Resource Specification.
 They are named **Cfn**_Xyz_, where _Xyz_ is name of the